-1 The quinquennial adjustment for military service wage credits is authorized to be appropriated every 5 years, if it is determined necessary.
+&lt;sup>1 The quinquennial adjustment for military service wage credits is authorized to be appropriated every 5 years, if it is determined necessary.
 Appropriations are needed to effectuate transfers from the general funds to the trust funds, but not from trust funds to general funds.

-The taxes are collected as Federal income taxes; subsequently, an equivalent payment to the Social Security trust funds is made from the general funds of the Treasury.
+The taxes are collected as federal income taxes; subsequently, an equivalent payment to the Social Security trust funds is made from the general funds of the Treasury.
 Transfers of estimated aggregate tax liabilities arising from Social Security benefits of U.S. citizens are made quarterly and then adjusted as actual receipts are known.
-The estimated income from these taxes is \$25,496 million in FY 2014 and \$31,741 million in FY 2015 from U.S. citizens; taxes imposed on aliens are transferred monthly and will generate estimated income of \$189 million in FY 2014 and \$200 million in FY 2015.
+The estimated income from these taxes is \$30,461 million in FY 2015 and \$35,566 million in FY 2016 from U.S. citizens; the monthly transfer of taxes imposed on aliens are transferred monthly and will generate estimated income of \$197 million in FY 2015 and \$209 million in FY 2016.
 The estimates for taxation of benefits reflect normal growth related to benefit levels and the beneficiary population.